BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/Apptainer/index.md

 ## Guided Tutorials

-1. <a href="../tutorials/spiedie_apptainer.html">Running a sample program on Spieide with Singlarity </a>
+1. <a href="../tutorials/spiedie_apptainer.html">Running a sample program on Spieide with Apptainer </a>

 ## Apptainer Recipe Hub